-Body acceptance is a big thing these days, and that doesn’t come as a surprise.
+This is also because body acceptance is a big thing these days, and that doesn’t come as a surprise.
 The more media and companies will tell us how to look, the more people will think that they can’t reach those standards and thus lose confidence in their own body.
+Nudism, nude exercise and public non-sexual nudity often help people to get a healthier lifestyle and more confidence about their body.

 Well… We would.